 Connecting Flights or Nonstops: Which are Cheaper

 If you can endure the inconvenience of a longer travel day, you might save a lot of money.
-Some examples for flights in July (prices found June 4 on FareCompare).
+These are examples of September fares found in August on FareCompare.

 Detroit to Los Angeles

 - Nonstop $216, one-stop $194.
 You save $22.
 Enough to take the connecting flight?
 Maybe not.